DrVicki/javascrip-conditional-statements/Tutorial.md

 ### Problem Statement

-you're hungry, you make a sandwich.
+You're hungry, you make a sandwich.
 If the traffic light is green, you press the gas pedal.
 If your rent is due, then you pay your rent.
 This breaks down into a lot of conditional choices:

     if hungry → make sandwich.
     else → don't make sandwich.